stopthatastronaut/takofukku/readme.md

 CreateRelease: true
 ```

 You can add as many mappings as you like.
-If you don't provide mappings, Takofukku will default to master->Production.
+If you don't provide mappings, Takofukku will default to master->Production, everwhere else->Staging

 ## What about channels?